argoproject/Argo/docs/users/sidebarswidgets.rst

 All Largo custom widgets have:

 - The choice of three backgrounds (default, reverse and none) to provide styling options and classes for custom CSS.
 - The ability to hide the widget on desktops, tablets, and phones using the responsive utility classes `from Twitter Bootstrap <http://getbootstrap.com/2.3.2/scaffolding.html#responsive>`_.
-We recommend hiding less necessary widgets for users on smaller viewports such as mobile devices to create a cleaner experience that allows them to focus on your content.
+We recommend hiding less-necessary widgets for users on smaller viewports such as mobile devices to create a cleaner experience that allows them to focus on your content.
 - The ability to set a link for the widget title.

 Here is a complete list of the Largo custom widgets as of version 0.5.4: